-Ever wonder why the sky is bluer when falling in love?
+Ever wonder why the sky is bluer when you're falling in love?

 Posted Feb 12, 2013

-I have had the wonderful experience of watching a close friend fall in love.
-She smiles when she talks about her mate, and talks about him at random times, which is evidence that she is thinking about him a great deal.
+Recently, I have had the wonderful experience of watching a close friend fall in love.
+She smiles when she talks about her mate, or talks about him at random times—evidence that she is thinking about him a great deal.
 I could not be more delighted for her.
-Within a few days, it happened to another friend of mine, with the same sort of reaction, although it was accompanied by a loss of appetite.
-And then a few more people reported via Facebook that they had fallen in love with someone.
+Within a few days, it started to happen to another friend of mine, too, with the same sort of reaction—although in her case, it was accompanied by a loss of appetite.
+And then, a few more people reported via Facebook that they had fallen in love with someone.

 Although people experience love differently, the chemistry behind the initial rush of attraction shows us that there are biological explanations to feeling giddy, for example, during those blissful early weeks.

 To start with, dopamine, which is created in the brain and adrenal glands, enhances the release of testosterone.
-Dopamine affects various organs, including the genitals, the sweat glands, and also the senses.
+Dopamine affects various organs, including the genitals and the sweat glands, as well as the senses.
 Have you ever noticed that when you are in the early stages of lust or love, you sweat more?
 Or that the sky seems bluer?
-Dopamine, in this context of arousal, is partly responsibly.
+Dopamine, in this context of arousal, is partly responsible.
 As a consequence of dopamine being released, mood and emotions are also influenced, leading to feelings of excitement and happiness.
-Meanwhile, testosterone increases sexual desire, but also increases aggressive behaviour and behaviourally, may push someone to pursue the one who is fueling this intense response.
+Meanwhile, testosterone increases sexual desire, but also increases aggressive behaviour and may push someone to pursue the one who is fueling this intense response.

-A feedback loop begins to form, with a brain reward system becoming involved.
+A feedback loop begins to form, and the brain's reward system becomes involved.
 This reward system is influenced by the central nervous system and the contents of the bloodstream, such as the level of various neurotransmitters.
 The reward system sends chemical messages, via neurotransmitters, to various parts of the body, including the stomach, skin, genitals and other organs, which causes them to send messages back to the brain.
 To phrase it simplistically, if stimulation of the genitals feels good, for example, then the reward system receives this information and causes one to seek more of what was pleasurable.
 Interestingly, anticipation alone can cause a biological response and stimulate the reward system.

 Where the relationship goes from here becomes increasingly complicated.
 Some might fear the possibility of rejection, which overrides their enjoyment of falling in love.
-Others may be scared about committing to the relationship, or be overly needy and clingy, and as a result, drive their lover away.
+Others may be scared about committing to the relationship, or be overly needy and clingy—and, as a result, drive their lover away.
 Some may dive in, secure in their hopes that this might be the relationship that lasts.
 These patterns are thought to start in the early stages of development, and reflect the parent-child relationship.
-This early relationship, although not romantic, teaches us about how relationships work, what we can expect of others, and whether relationships –of any kind- are worthwhile.
-There are various ways to assess one’s attachment style, and if you’d curious, you can take a short quiz here: http://psychology.about.com/library/quiz/bl-attachment-quiz.htm
+This early relationship, although not romantic, teaches us about how relationships work, what we can expect of others, and whether relationships—of any kind—are worthwhile.
+(There are various ways to assess one’s attachment style; if you’re curious, there are many quizzes available online.)